Authors: Nathan Wang, Benjamin Qi

 - Insane problems shouldn't appear on a (reasonable) contest of the corresponding division.
 Don't worry about solving these until you've reached a higher division.

-Sometimes modules will contain interactive elements.
+Sometimes modules will contain custom components.
 Here are some of the more common ones.

 Not all content in this guide is essential to competitive programming.
 Skipping over optional content is fine, but if you're interested, feel free to explore further as well.